stagecast/LiveHacks-api/websocket/example/README.md

 1. Open a web socket connection and authenticate.
 2. Enable the user to post a message that is broadcasted in the websocket room.

-`ws_mobile-client.html` is using a the `stagecast` [API](https://github.com/stagecast/LiveHacks-api/tree/master/html-moments) to get token, userId and momentId.
+`ws_mobile-client.html` is using the `stagecast` [API](https://github.com/stagecast/LiveHacks-api/tree/master/html-moments) to get token, userId and momentId.